8 kids in youth van among the 13 lives lost to Claudette

 “My heart goes out to the loved ones of all who perished,” Alabama Gov. Kay Ivey said in a statement.

-Top winds from Claudette remained near 30 mph on Sunday.
-National Hurricane Center forecasters predicted it would strengthen back to tropical storm status Monday over eastern North Carolina before heading out to sea in the Atlantic Ocean.
+Claudette was beginning to re-strengthen late Sunday, with the National Hurricane Center reporting top winds at 35 mph (55 kph) in a nighttime advisory.
+The depression was expected to return to tropical storm status Monday over eastern North Carolina before heading out to sea in the Atlantic Ocean.

-The center of Claudette’s disorganized circulation was located about 80 miles west of Columbia, South Carolina.
-It was moving east-northeast at 17 mph,, the National Hurricane Center said.
+The center of Claudette’s disorganized circulation was located about 65 miles (100 kilometers) northeast of Columbia, South Carolina.
+It was moving east-northeast at 20 mph (31 kph), the National Hurricane Center said.

 Aside from rainy weather, it seemed to be business as usual along North Carolina’s Outer Banks on Sunday.

-At Ace Hardware in Avon, shift manager David Swartwood said they were preparing for whatever might come, but the overall sense was that it wouldn’t be that bad.
+At Ace Hardware in Avon, shift manager David Swartwood said they were preparing for whatever might come, but the overall sense was that it wouldn’t be that bad in that area.
 He said winds from the south don’t usually cause huge flooding problems, so “we don’t really anticipate any bad scenarios.”

 “Everybody here has been through it many, many times, so we’re used to the drill,” he said.
 “We’ve been prepared.”

 For the hardware store, he said, that means having supplies like flashlights, batteries, tarps, generators, ropes and sandbags on hand.
-As of Sunday morning, there wasn’t a huge rush for those items.
+As of Sunday morning, there wasn’t a huge rush.

 At Stack ’em High in Kill Devil Hills, a restaurant that specializes in pancakes, co-owner Dawn Kiousis said Sunday morning restaurant service was busy.